softwareQinc/qpp/README.md

             export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:"/Applications/MATLAB_R2014b.app/bin/maci64"
             ./qpp

-- If you build a debug version with `g++` under OS X and use `gdb` to step inside template functions you may want to add `-fno-weak` compiler flag.
+- If you build a debug version with https://gcc.gnu.org/ under OS X and use [gdb](http://www.gnu.org/software/gdb/) to step inside template functions you may want to add `-fno-weak` compiler flag.
 See
 <http://stackoverflow.com/questions/23330641/gnu-gdb-can-not-step-into-template-functions-os-x-mavericks>
 for more details about this problem.